 Zoltán Glück was a graduate student when Sandy hit, and he worked with Occupy Sandy doing recovery work in Red Hook, Brooklyn.

 Occupy Sandy, an offshoot of the Occupy Wall Street movement, was a major and innovative force for Sandy recovery in New York City.
-It's impact and legacy were covered by THE CITY on the occasion of Sandy's tenth anniversary here and inspired the Department of Homeland Security to study their methods and impact in a 2013 report here.
+It's impact and legacy were covered by THE CITY on the occasion of Sandy's tenth anniversary here and inspired the Homeland Security Studies & Analysis Institute to study their methods and impact in a 2013 report here.

 Glück's report covers the work of Occupy Sandy and its interaction (or not) with local, grassroots recovery efforts, and the government or official recovery efforts, and discusses how recovery resources were distributed according to extant divisions of race and class in Red Hook and how, thus, the recovery process actually intensified those divisions, eg the Sandy disaster actually encouraged further gentrification.